snapdgn/rocket-web-koss/README.md

 # Development
 [(Back to top)](#table-of-contents)

-I've tried to make this thing as minimalistic as possible with minimum creates, i used only rocket version 0.4.10, for this project.
+I've tried to make this thing as minimalistic as possible with minimum creates, i used only "rocket" version 0.4.10, for this project.

 Some neat tricks i Learned:-
 > - One could use `cargo add <crate name>` to easily download and include the crate in Cargo.toml file.